menesdev/JavaScript30/README.md

 The original Javascript30 course at https://javascript30.com

-This repo contains very ideal projects for exercise on JS.
+This repo contains very ideal projects to exercise on JS.

 ## To-Do